Dear readers of ADxS.org, please forgive the disruption.

 • Increased heart rate:

-increased supply of oxygen-rich blood to the organs for increased physical performance
+increased supply of oxygen-rich blood to the organs to increase physical performance

-• Constriction of peripheral blood vessels (turning pale):
+• Constriction of the peripheral blood vessels (turning pale):

-Blood is drawn to the inside of the body.
-Protection against bleeding in case of possible injuries due to fight or flight
+Blood is drawn into the body.
+Protection against bleeding to death in the event of injuries caused by fight or flight

 • Increased activity of the liver: